Family & Medical Leave Act (FMLA)

 An employee does not need to use leave in one block.
 When it is medically necessary or otherwise permitted, employees may take leave intermittently or on a reduced schedule.

 Although FMLA leave is unpaid, Maritz requires employees to use any available paid leave concurrently with FMLA leave until exhausted before any remaining leave is unpaid.
 If the employee is eligible for short-term disability, paid parental, or paid caregiver benefits, those benefits will be paid, while at the same time counting the time off work towards the 12 weeks of FMLA leave.
+Refer to the Disability or Paid Parental & Caregiver pages of this website for details regarding these paid leave benefits.
 If these paid benefits end prior to the date the FMLA leave ends (for example, during a maternity leave), the employee will use all vacation pay remaining for the fiscal year until exhausted next, before the rest of the FMLA leave is unpaid.
 If the absence is for the employee’s illness and the leave doesn’t qualify for short-term disability pay, sick pay may be used first at manager’s discretion until exhausted before any vacation pay is used.

 Claim Filing & Instructions